 Every once in a while, a recipe deserves a re-do.
-I originally posted this recipe in the Fall of 2008, just a few months into the life of my blog.
+I originally posted this recipe for Pumpkin Pie Bars in the Fall of 2008, just a few months into the life of my blog.
 I was trying to figure out my photography style.
 I was trying to figure out what a dang blog was.
 I was trying to find my voice on the internet.
 I was trying my hardest not to be a hot-mess.

 I decided that this dish is just too good to suffer from hot-mess-ed-ness.
 Hot-mess-ed-ness is a real word (mostly because it’s a real thing that happens).
 The recipe has a mostly infallible list of ingredients that includes pumpkin and cream cheese.
 These are two great ingredients that in combination are utterly lovely and you know… festive!
 It has taken me almost four years to realize that these bars was missing a certain sort of… greatness.
 I’ve figured it out.
 As is the case in improving most things in life.. we’re going to need more crust.
 More dang crust!